opensearch-project/project-website/_posts/2022-07-15-bottlerocket-k8s-fluent-bit.markdown

 GET /_cat/indices/fluent-log-*?h=index
 ```

-After clicking the play arrow, you should see the index name(s) created by the Fluent Bit example in the right hand panel.
+After clicking the play arrow, you should see the index name(s) created by the Fluent Bit example in the right-hand panel.

 Now, let’s look at one of those indexes by running this query: